vosaul/status.im/source/extensions/examples.md

 To help bootstrap your extensions experimentations here is a list of extensions exploring the various options available.

-_WARNING_ Most of those extensions are not working and are presented for education purpoise only.
+_WARNING_ Most of those extensions are not working and are presented for educational purposes only.

 # Chat commands